rvaiya/warpd/man.md

 *~/.config/warpd/config*
 	The path of the configuration file (searched in order).

+# EXIT STATUS

+On error warpd will exit with a status of 255, otherwise the exit code will correspond to the button used to terminate warpd (in the case of oneshot buttons or in the presence of --oneshot).
+If warpd is terminated explicitly (i.e with the exit key) it will exit with a status of 0.

 # BUGS/LIMITATIONS

 warpd uses various platform specific hacks to bypass limitations